TT1882/input_handle/README.md

-Import-handler is a basic library designed to handle user inputs of any type and avoid a panic.
+Input-handler is a basic library designed to handle user inputs of any type and avoid a panic.
 It has error handling built in

 # Current functions
 ### get_u8_input